rmrector/service.tweak.lastplayed/README.md

 adds 1 to the play count and updates the last played time, as if you had just watched it again.
 "Remove one watch count" removes one from the play count and changes the last played time to a time between the current last played and date added.
-"Clear resume status" removes the resume status of an item, leaving it simply watched or unwatched.

 These context items require Kodi 16 Jarvis and above.